 - “I’m different than …” Again, the addict picks another addict that is strongly disliked and says they are not like them.
 This comparison might even be accurate but it doesn’t diminish the reality of the addiction.

 - “Everyone else does it.”
-This is a larger comparison where the addict claims that everyone they know does the exact same thing and therefore, they can’t have an addiction.
-It is a type of group think.
+This is a more significant comparison where the addict claims that everyone they know does the exact same thing and therefore, they can’t have an addiction.
+It is a type of groupthink.

 - “This is my thing, not yours.”
 Addicts tend to become weirdly possessive of their drug of choice.
 It is an affair of sorts where they are uniquely connected to the substance.